Study design: Retrospective chart review with prospective patient-reported symptoms.

 Explore This IssueAugust 2012

-Setting: Department of Otolaryngology-Head and Neck Surgery, Arthur G. James Cancer Hospital, Ohio State University Medical Center, Columbus.
+Setting: Department of Otolaryngology-Head and Neck Surgery, University of Adelaide, Adelaide, Australia.

 Synopsis: A total of 109 patients who underwent primary frontal sinus endoscopic surgery were evaluated from January 2003 through December 2009.
 The overall patency rate was 92 percent.
 Complete resolution of symptoms occurred in 85 patients (78 percent).
 Clinically significant post-operative stenosis correlated well with return or persistence of symptoms, infection or polyp recurrence, along with actual size of the frontal ostia.
 Other factors such as asthma, smoking and fungal mucin polyposis in general did not provide a significant correlation.

 Bottom line: Primary frontal sinus endoscopic surgery in experienced hands is successful in relieving frontal sinus symptoms in at least 75 percent of patients.
 Even though a frontal ostia is patent post-operatively (92 percent), some patients still have symptoms or infection requiring revision surgery (9 percent of cases or higher).
 Surgeons must exercise great care in order to avoide mucosal injury leading to stenosis, which can occur even in experienced hands.

 Reference: Naidoo Y, Wen D, Bassiouni A, Keen M, Wormald PJ.
 Long-term results after primary frontal sinus surgery.
 Int Forum Allergy Rhinol.
 2012;2(3):185-190.

 Success Following Surgery to Correct Obstructive Sleep Apnea Dependent Upon Scoring Measures